sanjai414qt-web/Prompt-Engineering-EXP.NO-3/README.md

 Each technique is explained using a realistic scenario, the prompt given to the AI, the AI output, and its goal and advantages.

-**1. Straightforward Prompts**

-**Scenario**

-A student preparing for an exam wants quick and simple answers to basic science questions.
+# 1. Straightforward Prompts

 **Prompt Input**

-Define photosynthesis in one sentence.
+1.Define artificial intelligence in one sentence.

-List three advantages of electric vehicles.
+2.List three benefits of using renewable energy.

 **Prompt Output**

-Photosynthesis:
-Photosynthesis is the process by which green plants use sunlight, carbon dioxide, and water to produce food and oxygen.

-Advantages of Electric Vehicles

-They produce zero tailpipe emissions.
+1.Artificial Intelligence (AI) is the simulation of human intelligence in machines that are programmed to think, learn, and solve problems.
+2.Benefits of renewable energy:
+Reduces environmental pollution

+Provides sustainable and unlimited energy sources

-They reduce dependence on fossil fuels.
+Decreases dependence on fossil fuels

-They have lower maintenance costs.

-**Goal**

-To obtain clear and direct answers quickly without requiring complex instructions.

-**Advantages**

-Simple and easy to write prompts

-Faster responses from AI

-Useful for quick learning and short explanations

-**2. Tabular Format Prompting**
+# 2. Tabular Format Prompting**

-**Scenario**

-An engineering student needs to compare technical concepts and programming languages for a class report.
-A table helps present the information clearly.

 **Prompt Input**